stronnag/mwptools/docs/manual/docs/mwp-Configuration.md

 Where it is required to give permanence to command line options, they can be added to the configuration file `$HOME/.config/mwp/cmdopts`, which is described in more detail in the following section.

+You can also use a system-wide "cmdopts" file, `/etc/default/mwp'.
+If this flie exists, it will read before the user's file.

+* For singular options, any option in the user file will override the system file
+* For multiply occurring options, e.g. `--radar-device`, definitions will be additive.
+* Environment variables can be set from either or both files.

 ### Debug flags

 The `--debug-flags` option takes a numeric value defines areas where additional debug information may be output.